Oliver Hazard Perry-class frigate: Australia

-Australia spent A$1.46bn to upgrade the Royal Australian Navy's (RAN) Adelaide-class guided-missile frigates, including equipping them to fire the SM-2 version of the Standard missile, adding an eight-cell Mark 41 Vertical Launching System (VLS) for Evolved SeaSparrow Missiles (ESSMs), and installing better air-search radars and long-range sonar.
+Australia spent A$1.46bn to upgrade the Royal Australian Navy's (RAN) Adelaide-class guided-missile frigates, including equipping them to fire the SM-2 version of the Standard missile, adding an eight-cell Mark 41 Vertical Launching System (VLS) for Evolved Sea Sparrow Missiles (ESSMs), and installing better air-search radars and long-range sonar.
 The RAN had opted to retain their Adelaide frigates rather than purchase the U.S. Navy's Kidd-class destroyers; the Kidds were more capable but more expensive and manpower intensive.
 However, the upgrade project ran over budget and fell behind schedule.

 The first of the upgraded frigates, HMAS Sydney, returned to the RAN fleet in 2005.
 Four frigates were eventually upgraded at the Garden Island shipyard in Sydney, Australia, with the modernizations lasting between 18 months and two years.
 The cost of the upgrades was partly offset, in the short run, by the decommissioning and disposal of the two older frigates.
-HMAS Canberra was decommissioned on 12 November 2005 at naval base HMAS Stirling in Western Australia, and HMAS Adelaide was decommissioned at that same naval base on 20 January 2008. was decommissioned at the Garden Island naval base in 2016.
+HMAS Canberra was decommissioned on 12 November 2005 at naval base HMAS Stirling in Western Australia, and HMAS Adelaide was decommissioned at that same naval base on 20 January 2008.
+HMAS Sydney was decommissioned at the Garden Island naval base in 2016.
 HMAS Darwin was also decommissioned at Garden Island in 2018.

-The Adelaide-class frigates were replaced by three Hobart-class air warfare destroyers equipped with the AEGIS combat system.
-HMAS Melbourne and Newcastle were transferred in May 2020 to the Chilean Navy and serve as Captain Prat and Almirante Latorre.
+The Adelaide-class frigates were replaced by three spanish designed Hobart-class air warfare destroyers equipped with the AEGIS combat system.
+HMAS Melbourne and Newcastle were transferred in May 2020 to the Chilean Navy and serve as Capitan Prat and Almirante Latorre.

 Turkey

-The Turkish Navy started the modernization of its s with the GENESIS (Gemi Entegre Savaş İdare Sistemi) combat management system in 2007.
-The first GENESIS upgraded ship was delivered in 2007, and the last delivery was scheduled for 2011.
-The "short-hull" Oliver Hazard Perry-class frigates that are currently part of the Turkish Navy were modified with the ASIST landing platform system at the Gölcük Naval Shipyard so that they can accommodate the S-70B Seahawk helicopters.
-Turkey is planning to add one eight-cell Mk 41 VLS for the ESSM, to be installed forward of the present Mk 13 missile launchers, similar to the case in the modernization program of the Australian Adelaide-class frigates.
+The G-class frigates of the Turkish Navy have undergone a major modernisation program, which included the retrofitting of a Turkish digital combat management system named GENESIS (Gemi Entegre Savaş İdare Sistemi).
+The system was designed & implemented jointly by the Turkish Navy & HAVELSAN, a Turkish electronic hardware systems & software company.
+The GENESIS upgraded ships were delivered between 2007 & 2011.

+The GENESIS advanced combat management system has the capacity of tracking more than 1,000 tactical targets, thanks to its digital sensor data fusion, automatic threat evaluation, weapon engagement opportunities, and Link-16/22 system integration.

+The modernisation program also included the addition of an 8-cell Mk.41 VLS for RIM-162 ESSM, together with the upgrade of the Mk-92 fire control system by Lockheed Martin; the retrofitting of the SMART-S Mk2 3D air search radar, which replaced the AN/SPS-49; and the addition of a new, long range sonar.

-TCG Gediz was the first ship in the class to receive the Mk 41 VLS installation.
+The Mk.41 vertical launching system (VLS) has been fitted in front of the Mk.13 launcher.
+TCG Gediz was the first ship in the class to receive the Mk.41 VLS installation.